jordiperendreu/wallet-kata/README.md

   order to be able to implement Integration Tests for Wallet, I created a simplified fake version of StripeService.

-To avoid creating the FakeStripeController and FakeStripeService, having an external service running in a lightweight Docker in the local environment could allow using the URL in the configuration, so all the Integration Tests that interact with Stripe will use the StripeService implementation and not the fake.
+We could avoid creating the FakeStripeController and FakeStripeService, having an external service running in a lightweight Docker in the local environment could allow using the URL in the configuration, so all the Integration Tests that interact with Stripe will use the StripeService implementation and not the fake.

 ### Wallet